tas2026/tas2026.github.io/_pages/home.md

     <strong>Dr. Shibbir Ahmed</strong><br><em>Co-Chair</em><br><em>Texas State University, USA</em>
   </div>
 </div>

 Full bios are available on the [Organization page]({{ '/organization/' | relative_url }}).

 ## Participation

 TAS welcomes full papers, short papers, and one-page abstracts, as well as statements of interest from prospective attendees.
 Speculative work and work in progress are encouraged alongside completed results.

 ### Submission Types
-Submissions are formatted using the AAAI-26 author kit.

 - **Full Papers (6-8 pages):** for novel research, artifact submissions, or mature works in progress.
 - **Short Papers (2-4 pages):** for position papers, preliminary findings, smaller artifacts, and early-stage work.
 - **Abstracts (1 page):** for sharing ideas (non-archival only).
+- **Format:** AAAI two-column, camera-ready style; see the [AAAI-27 author kit](https://aaai.org/authorkit27/).
+Page limits exclude references.
+- **Anonymity:** AAAI submissions are anonymous and must conform to the requirements for double-blind review.
+Authors must remove all author and affiliation information from their submission for review.
 - **Submission site:** [EasyChair](https://easychair.org/conferences/?conf=fss26).
 - **Review process:** Each submission will be reviewed by members of the program committee for relevance, soundness, and potential to stimulate discussion.

 ### Important Dates

 - **Submission deadline:** September 1, 2026
 - **Author notification:** September 15, 2026
 - **Camera Ready deadline:** September 29, 2026

+### Proceedings

+Accepted TAS 2026 papers will be published in the official AAAI Fall Symposium proceedings, provided at least one paper author attends the conference in person.
+One-page abstracts are non-archival.

-Regardless of archival plans, authors are encouraged to submit earlier rather than later.
+Authors are encouraged to submit earlier rather than later.
 All participants (presenters, organizers, and attendees) are required to register for the event.

 Full details are available on the [Call for Paper page]({{ '/call-for-papers/' | relative_url }}).

----
 ### Preliminary Schedule

 TAS will feature invited speakers, paper and spotlight sessions, target-problem working groups, an open-format panel, and a tool and dataset showcase, spread across a two and one-half day program.

 See the full schedule on the [Schedule page]({{ '/schedule/' | relative_url }}).